 Notice to the Provost or his/her designee also serves as a record of the alleged violation.
-The notice must include a statement of, and (if appropriate) copies of evidence that the faculty member has which leads him or her to believe that the student has committed the act in question.
+The notice must include a statement of, and relevant copies of evidence that the faculty member has which leads him or her to believe that the student has committed the act in question.
 Upon receipt of this material, the Provost or designee shall confirm the allegation by providing written notice to the student.
 This notice shall include the alleged violation, a brief description of the persons presenting information regarding the alleged violation, a summary of the evidence against the student, a statement of the academic penalty imposed by the instructor, and a date by which the student must respond to the allegation.
-The notice will provide the student with an opportunity to contest the allegation.
-Should the student deny responsibility for the act, the Provost/designee shall inform the student of his or her right to a hearing before the Honor Council.
+The notice will provide the student deny responsibility for the act, the Provost/designee shall inform the student of his or her right to a hearing before the Honor Council.

 Should the student accept responsibility for the act, the Provost/ designee may choose to let the academic penalty stand without further action or, in severe or repeat cases, may choose to levy an additional sanction as described in the Student Conduct section.
 Should the student deny responsibility for the act, the Provost/ designee shall inform the student of his or her right to a hearing before the Honor Council.
-The Honor Council consists of four faculty members-three council members and one alternate-appointed by the Provost.
+The Honor Council consists of four faculty members-three council members and one alternate appointed by the Provost.
 The Provost's designee will serve as nonvoting chairperson at Council meetings.
 Each hearing board of the Honor Council shall consist of three voting members.
 Decisions shall be based upon a majority vote of those present.
-Procedures will follow the hearing guidelines for the Academic Conduct Section and Student Conduct Section.
+Procedures will follow the hearing guidelines outlined below.